python/cpython/Doc/library/exceptions.rst

 defining exceptions is available in the Python Tutorial under :ref:`tut-userexceptions`.

-The following exceptions are only used as base classes for other exceptions.
+The following exceptions are used mostly as base classes for other exceptions.

 ..
 XXX document with_traceback()